New Page for WTM 8_26_2024 Thank you for your questions.

 Pick a child from the class and look at how big his/her head is, then use a water balloon to represent the size of the brain.
 Share with the children the brain is also full of water, and drinks more water than any other organ.
 As a result, if students did not feel they needed water, they may not know why they have difficulty with attention, listening, or memory.
 And their muscles knew before their brains the brain isn’t hydrated.
 Ta-da!
 You just stimulated their curiosity to learn about the Sensory Body.

 In the Hula Relay game, participants run around an obstacle course of hula-hoops.
-They cannot step on a hula-hoop or bump into each other.
+What is tricky is not to step on a hula-hoop or bump into each other.
 The movement activity helps give participants the sensation of spatial awareness.
 The participants are then directed inside their bodies by introducing the Home Breath lesson.
 The inner attention of “Home” provides sensory feedback that opens awareness to the internal space of the self.
 This “internal self” then helps balance with the external environment.
 Participants get a chance to feel the differences between how they move with each other with and without internal awareness.

 Introducing participants to the “who” that is learning, is like introducing them to their best friend, the Sensory Body.
 The uniqueness of who they are comes into awareness through the Sensory Body.
 No two Sensory Bodies function the same way.
 As their awareness grows, they learn not just from their minds but also from their hearts, sparking a curiosity that leads to a broader sense of exploration of learning.